First round of materials due by December 15, 2013!

 A personal statement of at least 300 words is required.
 Your essay should include information concerning your life, education, experiences, interests and reason for applying to DU.
 The statement should be submitted via upload through the online application process.

 The resume should be submitted via upload through the online application process.

 - Orchestral Conducting applicants are required to submit three (3) letters of recommendation.
 Recommendations must come from someone who has seen the applicant conduct.
 These letters should be solicited and uploaded by recommenders through the online application system.

 - It is optional for all other applicants to submit recommendation letters

 7. Submit the Following to the Lamont School of Music, Office of Admission

-Submit a Pre-Screen video recording to the Lamont Audition Drop Box by December 15, 2012.
+Submit a Pre-Screen video recording through the Lamont Application by December 15, 2013.
 If you successfully pass the pre-screen, you will be invited to Lamont for a live audition/mini-recital.

 8. Application Status

 We encourage you to be actively engaged in the admission process.
 You can check your application status online at webcentral.du.edu.

 Mail official transcripts and any supplemental admission materials not submitted with the online application to:University of Denver Office of Graduate Studies Mary Reed Building, Room 5 2199 S. University Blvd.
 Denver, CO 80208-4802 Email: email@example.com